kahanu/AngularStarterKit/README.md

 ## What is this?

-This can be used to construct your new base Angular project.
+This can be used as the basis for your new base Angular project.
 It follows good Angular conventions in layout and structure for components and modules as suggested by the Angular docs.

-This will save you time in creating the `shared` and `core` folders which should be in every Angular app.
+This will save you time in creating the `shared` and `core` folders which should be in every Angular app, as described in the [Angular Docs](https://angular.io/guide/ngmodule-faq#what-kinds-of-modules-should-i-have-and-how-should-i-use-them).
 It also has an `HttpBase` class in the services folder that provides all the plumbing for the basic CRUD operations with your RESTful service calls.

 This project does not contain any additional `npm` packages over the normal packages added by the Angular CLI when creating a new project.

 ## Run It

-After you download it, you can run it after installing the npm packages.
+After you download it, install the npm packages.
 In the folder with the starter kit, open the terminal and enter:

 ```javascript
 npm install